 4. Married people age more happily

-Happily married couples generally don’t have as much insecurities about aging as unmarried people do.
+Happily married couples generally don’t have as many insecurities about aging as unmarried people do.
 People in happy relationships know that their partners love and care for them, even if they don’t remain as attractive as they once were.

 5. Recover from ailments more quickly

-Couples in happy relationships recover quickly from ailments as they have their partners by their side to take care of them, comfort them, give them medicines, consult the doctor and do whatever is required.
+Couples in happy relationships recover quickly from ailments as they have their partners by their side to take care of them, comfort them, give them medicines, consult the doctor, and do whatever is required.

 Negative physical effects of a stressful marriage

-Being in a strained and stressful marriage is not only detrimental to mental health, but this is also where the negative physical effects of marriage on health can be observed.
+Being in a strained and stressful marriage is not only detrimental to mental health, but this is also where negative physical effects of marriage on health can be observed.

 1. Weakened immune system

 With germ-fighting cells in the body being inhibited, one becomes more vulnerable to diseases and infections.
-Chronic stress and anxiety in a marriage can be caused by constantly wondering if your partner really loves you, or by having to walk on eggshells around your spouse.
+Chronic stress and anxiety in a marriage can be caused by always wondering if your partner loves you, or by having to walk on eggshells around your spouse.